Placer Mosquito and Vector Control District

 - Education, training, and/or experience in vector control or a related field is desirable.

-- Experience in biological laboratory and/or field-work desirable.
+- Experience in field-work desirable.
 Basic computer skills required.

 - A valid California Driver License will be required at the time of employment and must be maintained throughout employment.

 - Must pass pre-employment screenings including: background check, physical, and drug test.